Hartford, Kentucky: Downtown Historic District of Hartford

 The Downtown Hartford Historic District consists of 18 locations occupying the courthouse square, approximately two blocks on Main St. and E. Union St. north of the square, and three properties immediately south and east of the courthouse.
 All except one location, a circa 1870 brick house, are commercial and institutional buildings representing three architecturally distinct periods: the late nineteenth to early twentieth century, 1920 to 1930, and the late 1930s to early 1940s.
 The earliest group of commercial buildings includes the district's only two constructed of wood; in addition, four are of masonry construction, including two with cast iron fronts.
 Among the five buildings representing the decade ending in 1930, one dates to the late nineteenth century but had its main façade reconstructed in the 1920s.
 From the late Depression years, two buildings were private endeavors and three were the result of a federally sponsored public works program.
 Most of the buildings are two stories tall, although a few are a single story and the courthouse is two stories on a full raised basement.

 Several elements of the Downtown Hartford Historic District, including the courthouse, jail and main block of the Hartford City Hall, remain virtually intact on the exterior.
 As in most downtowns, however, storefronts have suffered the greatest changes.
 Fortunately, most of the upper elevations of these buildings have been well preserved so that the district's streetscape retains its historic character.
 Despite alterations, the district remains a visually distinct entity due to the extensively renovated older buildings and new construction that define its edges.

 Economic Development

 The Ohio County Economic Development Alliance (OCEDA) is the main economic development organization for Ohio County, Kentucky and is located in Hartford.
-OCEDA staff assists the local business community, site selectors, developers, and investors by identifying support programs, providing data (ie: demographics), assisting with site selection, workforce development, and general project support.
+OCEDA staff assists the local business community, site selectors, developers, and investors by identifying support programs, providing data (i.e., demographics), assisting with site selection, workforce development, and general project support.
 According to data provided by OCEDA, 163 businesses employ 1,886 employees in Hartford Kentucky.
 Leading industries in Hartford include: Healthcare/Social Assistance, Public Administration, Retail Trade Business, Educational Services, Financial/Insurance, and Food & Beverage Stores.
 The OC Hub, located in downtown Hartford, provides office space, conference, and training room rentals as a business incubator.